 • Fast, strong pulse

 • Loss of consciousness

-If you or someone you love has a chronic health condition such as heart disease, diabetes, or kidney disease, speak with your healthcare provider about personalized ways to stay safe in extreme heat.
-In need of a primary care physician?
-Visit Carbon Health today to find your care team.
+If you or someone you love has a chronic health condition such as heart disease, diabetes, or kidney disease, speak with a healthcare provider about personalized ways to stay safe in extreme heat.

 Carbon Health’s medical content is reviewed and approved by healthcare professionals before it is published, but it is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Talk to your healthcare provider about questions you may have regarding your health or a medical condition, and before making changes to your healthcare routine.